 Stop taking the medication and seek immediate medical attention if any of the following occur:

 - signs of a serious allergic reaction (e.g., abdominal cramps, difficulty breathing, nausea and vomiting, or swelling of the face and throat)

 Some people may experience side effects other than those listed.
 Check with your doctor if you notice any symptom that worries you while you are taking this medication.

 Are there any other precautions or warnings for this medication?

 Before you begin taking a medication, be sure to inform your doctor of any medical conditions or allergies you may have, any medications you are taking, whether you are pregnant or breast-feeding, and any other significant facts about your health.
 These factors may affect how you should take this medication.

-Pregnancy: The safety of pentosan polysulfate use by pregnant women has not been established.
+Pregnancy: The safety of pentosan polysulfate for use by pregnant women has not been established.
 This medication is not recommended for use during pregnancy.

 Breast-feeding: It is not known whether pentosan polysulfate passes into breast milk.
-If you are a breast-feeding mother and are taking this medication, it may affect your baby.
+If you are breast-feeding and are taking this medication, it may affect your baby.
 Talk to your doctor about whether you should continue breast-feeding.

 Children: The safety and effectiveness of pentosan polysulfate for children and adolescents younger than 18 years has not been established.
 Its use by this age group is not recommended.